 Political actions, including trade protection and national security policies of the U.S. and Chinese governments, such as tariffs, bans or placing companies on restricted entity lists, have in the past, currently are and could in the future limit or prevent us from transacting business with certain of our Chinese customers or suppliers, limit, prevent or discourage certain of our Chinese customers or suppliers from transacting business with us, or make it more expensive to do so.
 Given our revenue concentration in China, if, due to actual, threatened or potential U.S. or Chinese government actions or policies: we were further limited in, or prohibited from, selling our integrated circuit products to Chinese OEMs; our non-Chinese OEM customers were limited in, or prohibited from, selling devices that incorporate our integrated circuit products into China; Chinese OEMs develop and use their own integrated circuit products or use our competitors' integrated circuit products in some or all of their devices rather than our integrated circuit products; Chinese tariffs on our integrated circuit products or on devices which incorporate our integrated circuit products made purchasing such products or devices more expensive to Chinese OEMs or Chinese consumers; or our Chinese licensees delay or cease making payments of license fees they owe us, our business, revenues, results of operations, cash flows and financial position could be materially harmed.
-For example, we currently sell 4G and other integrated circuit products, including WiFi products (but excluding 5G products), to Huawei under export licenses from the U.S. Department of Commerce.
+For example, we currently have export licenses from the U.S. Department of Commerce that allow us to sell 4G and other integrated circuit products, including WiFi products, but excluding 5G products, to Huawei.
 Recent news reports have indicated that the Department of Commerce is considering not granting any new licenses for sales to Huawei and potentially revoking existing licenses.
-If we are unable to sell products to Huawei, either due to the inability to obtain new export licenses upon the expiration of our current licenses, or because our current licenses are revoked, our revenues, results of operations and cash flows would be negatively affected.
+Further, because we do not have a license to sell 5G products to Huawei, if and when Huawei transitions to 5G devices, we expect them to use their own or a competitor's integrated circuit products, rather than our products, in such devices.
+If we are unable to sell products to Huawei, either due to the inability to obtain new export licenses upon the expiration of our current licenses, because our current licenses are revoked, or in connection with Huawei's transition to 5G devices, our revenues, results of operations and cash flows could be significantly negatively affected.
 Similarly, if, due to U.S. or Chinese government actions or policies, we were limited in or prohibited from obtaining critical integrated circuit products from our suppliers in China, our business, revenues, results of operations, cash flows and financial position could be materially harmed.
-See also the Risk Factor titled "We derive a significant portion of our revenues from a small number of customers and licensees, and particularly from their sale of premium tier devices.
-If revenues derived from these customers or licensees decrease or the timing of such revenues fluctuates, our business and results of operations could be negatively affected."
+See also the Risk Factors titled "We derive a significant portion of our revenues from a small number of customers and licensees, and particularly from their sale of premium tier devices.
+If revenues derived from these customers or licensees decrease or the timing of such revenues fluctuates, our business and results of operations could be negatively affected" and "Our business, particularly our semiconductor business, may suffer as a result of our customers vertically integrating (i.e., developing their own integrated circuit products)."